knetikmedia/knetikcloud-csharp-net20-client/docs/ActivitiesApi.md

 <a name="setuserstatus"></a>
 # **SetUserStatus**
-> ActivityUserResource SetUserStatus (long? activityOccurrenceId, string userId, string status)
+> ActivityUserResource SetUserStatus (long? activityOccurrenceId, string userId, ActivityUserStatusWrapper status)

 Set a user's status within an occurrence